JYPochez/Xojo---VNS-fpdf-Library/README.md

 All premium modules are delivered as **full, unencrypted source code** - same transparency as the free version!

-All premium modules are delivered as **full, unencrypted source code** - same transparency as the free version!

 ## Installation

 1. Open your Xojo project (Desktop, Web, iOS, or Console)